 MONUMENTS: the church contains a number of C18 and early C19 wall monuments from the original Highgate chapel.
 They include a pair of identical Neoclassical tablets commemorating the poet Samuel Taylor Coleridge and his friend, the surgeon James Gillman.
 Coleridge's reburial at St Michael's in 1961 is recorded on a memorial slab in the centre aisle.

-- Article Reference - Title: Volume 17 The Village of Highgate The parish of St Pancras Part 1 - Date: 1936 - Journal Title: Survey of London - Page References: 54-62
+- Article Reference - Title: The Village of Highgate The Parish of St Pancras Part 1: Volume 17 - Date: 1936 - Journal Title: Survey of London - Page References: 54-62

-- Book Reference - Author: Sainsbury, Roger - Title: The Parish Church of St Michael, Highgate - Date: 2014
+- Book Reference - Author: Sainsbury, R - Title: The Parish Church of St Michael, Highgate - Date: 2014

 National Grid Reference: TQ 28295 87174, TQ2829487174

 © Crown Copyright and database right 2012.
 All rights reserved.
 Ordnance Survey Licence number 100019088.